vaginessa/tlsmetric-android/README.md

 ### License ###

-Privacy Friendly Net Monitor is licensed under the GPLv3.
+Privacy Friendly TLSMetric is licensed under the GPLv3.
 Copyright (C) 2015 - 2017 Felix Tsala Schiller

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.